Southern Yakutia (Sakha)

 even far more than you think.
 My hope was to see the BAM region mature into a

 into and call home without blinking an eye.
-Back then, I also thought we would
+Back then, I also thought a time

-one day create similar republics along republican frontiers throughout the
+would come when we would create similar republics along republican frontiers

 “That’s what I meant.
 Your plan was mind-boggling.”